MicrosoftDocs/memdocs/memdocs/intune/user-help/unenroll-your-device-from-intune-android.md

    1. Go to device **Settings** > **Apps**.
    1. Tap the **Work** tab to switch to your work apps.
    1. Tap **Company Portal** > **Clear data**.
-2. Delete the following folder from you device: \storage\internal storage\Android\data\com.microsoft.windowsintune.companyportal
+2. Delete the following folder from your device: \storage\internal storage\Android\data\com.microsoft.windowsintune.companyportal

 ### Effects of removing required apps
-If you have a company-owned device, your organization might require that Company Portal be on your device at all times.
+If you have a company-owned device, your organization might require Company Portal on your device.
 If you uninstall it, you could lose access to protected work resources such as email, apps, Wi-Fi, or VPN.
 You can regain access by reinstalling the app and enrolling your device.

 ## Next steps

 Still need help?
-Contact your IT support support.
+Contact your IT support person.
 For contact information, sign in to the Company Portal app and select the **Support** tab.
 You can also access helpdesk information on the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980).